Howard Ahmanson Jr.: Social advocacy and political involvement

-Ahmanson was a major advocate for the property owners and tenants exploited in the abuses by California redevelopment agencies, especially concerned about the widespread abuse of eminent domain and public subsidies to private businesses which he views as perversely incentivising cronyism to the detriment of those with the least money and influence.
+Ahmanson was a major advocate for the abolition of California redevelopment agencies, especially concerned about what he viewed as the widespread abuse of eminent domain and public subsidies.
 He financed the publication "Redevelopment: The Unknown Government" and the formation of Municipal Officials for Redevelopment Reform (MORR), alongside Chris Norby, California legislator and former mayor of Fullerton, California, in 1995.
 Norby later served in the California State Assembly when redevelopment agencies were abolished in 2011 and MORR was disbanded, having succeeded in its sole purpose.

 Ahmanson was a registered Republican until 2008; Ahmanson, worried about the narrowing focus of the California Republican Party on lowering taxes, announced that he switched parties and was a registered Democrat from 2008 to 2018.
 Finding fault with both parties, he is now officially registered as a "No Party Preference" (NPP) voter (formerly referred to as a decline-to-state voter by the state of California).
 In the 2020 presidential election Ahmanson voted for and endorsed Brian Carroll of the American Solidarity Party.

-Until March 2023, Ahmanson was the sole funder of Rod Dreher's employment writing for The American Conservative.
-He reportedly pulled the funding which provided Rod Dreher a six-figure salary after reading an article that Rod published in The American Conservative describing in detail his experience of seeing a man's uncircumsized penis, calling it a "primitive root weiner".
-Ahmanson was reported saying of this article, "This is too weird", and “I don’t want to read this or pay for this anymore.”

 Time magazine included the Ahmansons in their 2005 profiles of the 25 Most Influential Evangelicals in America, classifying them as "the financiers."
 In the 1970s, Howard became a board member of the Chalcedon Foundation and served until 1996.
 In 1996, he said he had left the Chalcedon board due to the fact that he "did not embrace" all of the teachings held by its leadership.

-In 2004, the Ahmansons let the Orange County Register do a five-part series on them to give the public a more accurate view of their work and beliefs.
+In 2004, the Orange County Register wrote a five-part profile of the Ahmansons.

-Howard has contributed in numerous ways to different groups that exist to serve communities, better local schools, and to solve the housing crisis.
-The following is a list, not exhaustive, of entities that Ahmanson has made significant contributions to in the past: